 To make things fair, I’ve separated each exercise ball out into two categories: full-sized ball, and half-sized ball.
 Because of their differing purposes and designs, I couldn’t exactly pit them against each other, so I scored models in their respective size categories.

 In the full-sized exercise ball category, I tested 3 of the hottest-selling exercise balls on the market.
 There was the Duraball Pro, the Gaiam Balance Ball, and the Black Mountain Exercise Ball, and each was made with premium materials and had considerable quality.
-The Duraball Pro and the Black Mountain ball stood out because of their professional grade BPA-free and phthalate-free materials (aka super high-quality and skin-safe), and the Gaiam stood out because of its unique dot-style grip pattern that helps your body remain steady on the ball.
+The Duraball Pro and our winner ball stood out because of their professional grade BPA-free and phthalate-free materials (aka super high-quality and skin-safe), and the Gaiam stood out because of its unique dot-style grip pattern that helps you remain steady on the ball.
 In the quality department, I’d say all were pretty equal.

 After seeing the Gaiam fall so short in the durability department, I had my choice narrowed down between Duraball and Black Mountain.
 The decision was actually quite easy from here.
 Both are premium quality products with ridiculously high strength ratings, but with the Duraball Pro priced at nearly $100 and the Black Mountain priced under $30, it was a no-brainer.
 The Black Mountain Exercise Ball was the clear winner!